Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

     * Durability = 2 nights
 * Compass - Decreases the chance of getting lost.
     * Requirements = 4 Branch, 4 Hemp, 4 Beeswax
+    * Durability - None
+* Bed - Increases energy restoration by each turn.
+    * Requirements = 10 Leaf, 5 Hemp, 8 Branch
+    * Durability = Can be used 10 times.
 * Shelter - Decreases the chance of animal attack 5%.
     * Requirements = 5 Wood, 5 Branch, 1 Shaped Stone _(Created with 2 Stones and 2 Branches)_
     * Durability = 5 nights